“The only difference between a medicine and a poison is the dosage.”

-A vivid and gripping historical crime novel set in 19th century Edinburgh, from husband-and-wife writing team Chris Brookmyre and Marisa Haetzman
+A vivid and gripping historical crime novel set in 19th century Edinburgh, co-written by bestselling author Chris Brookmyre and consultant anaesthetist Dr Marisa Haetzman

 Edinburgh, 1847.
 City of Medicine, Money, Murder.

-Young women are being discovered dead across the Old Town, all having suffered similarly gruesome ends.
-In the New Town, medical student Will Raven is about to start his apprenticeship with the brilliant and renowned Dr Simpson.
+In the city’s Old Town a number of young women have been found dead, all having suffered similarly gruesome ends.
+Across the city in the New Town, medical student Will Raven is about to start his apprenticeship with the brilliant and renowned Dr Simpson.

-With each having their own motive to look deeper into these deaths, Raven and Sarah find themselves propelled headlong into the darkest shadows of Edinburgh’s underworld, where they will have to overcome their differences if they are to make it out alive.
+With each having their own motive to look deeper into the city’s spate of suspicious deaths, Raven and Sarah find themselves propelled headlong into the darkest shadows of Edinburgh’s underworld, where they will have to overcome their differences if they are to make it out alive.